FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     The store version and the beta version cannot exist simultaneously on a single device.
 For each device, you can install either but not both at the same time.
 Of course, it is possible to reinstall the app to get a different version.

 !!! note
     On some platforms, the maximum number of beta testers is limited by the platform.
 Hence, we may not be able to accept all requests to become a beta tester.
-When the beta tester status is given for a specific need such as testing a particular new feature, we may later need to remove the user from the beta channel (switch to the public store version).
+The beta tester status may be given for a specific need such as testing a particular new feature.
+We may later need to remove the user from the beta channel (switch to the public store version).

 !!! example
-    Jerome has a business where he sells 360-degree videos and VR headsets to retirement homes.
+    Jerome has a business where he sells 360-degree kits to retirement homes.
 They are used for relaxation and entertainment.
-Most popular are videos where old style working methods are documented.
-Each of Jerome's setups consists of an Android tablet and an Oculus Go headset.
-The nurse helps in placing the headset comfortably to the senior's face, and selects from the tablet a video he wishes to see.
-Jerome uses the store version on kits that have been delivered, and the beta version on his own devices - just to stay up-to-date on what's coming.
+Most popular are videos where old-style working methods are documented.
+Each of Jerome's kits consists of an Android tablet and an Oculus Go headset.
+The nurse helps in placing the headset comfortably to the senior's face.
+Then she selects from the tablet a video he wishes to see.
+Jerome uses the store version on kits that have been delivered.
+He uses the beta version on his own devices, just to stay on top of what's coming.

 ![Enterprise feature](../img/enterprise_feature.png)

 !!! example
     Anthony has purchased a set of 360 Video Starter kits for his construction company.
-They are building in several cities and Anthony wants to keep himself up-to-date without spending his days traveling between the sites.
+They are building in several cities.
+Anthony wants to keep himself up-to-date without spending his days traveling.
 Twice per week his site managers take a set of 360-degree photos and annotate the progress and next tasks.
 They email a PDF report to Anthony straight from LiveSYNC.
 They use the beta version because it has some new annotation features they wish to test.

 ### Roles

-When you are presenting content with LiveSYNC, each device acts either as *the viewing device* of an audience member or as *the control device* of the presenter.
+When you are presenting content with LiveSYNC, each device adopts a role.
+A device acts either as *the viewing device* of an audience member or as *the control device* of the presenter.
 You can read more about this [here](introduction.md#key-concepts).

 The device's role (*audience* or *director*) can be selected in the setup phase.
 When you create a channel configuration, one of the choices you make is the role that the device assumes.
-Since the role is configurable, the same app version can be used for both the audience and the director roles.
+Since the role is configurable, the same app version can be used for both roles.

 However, the director role is not available in all versions of the app.
 For example, app versions made for VR headsets support only the audience role.
 In addition, the store version and the beta version may differ at times.

-The table below summarizes the current situation: which roles are available in which version.
+The table below summarizes the current situation ie. which roles are available in which version.

 Platform | Store version | Beta version
 ---------|---------------|-------------